-The small size and light weight of the Model 540 make an ideal traveling companion.
+The unit's small size and light weight make it an ideal traveling companion.
 Antennas are a matter of choice and convenience.
 A mobile whip may be used with a suitable ground system (radials) or a good earth ground.
-Matched resonant dipoles are fine if there is support for them.
-Random length "long wires" are also effective but must be matched with an antenna tuner.
+Matched resonant dipoles are fine if there is a support for them.
+Random length "long wires" are are also effective but must be matched with an antenna tuner.
 In any event, try to maintain a 3 to 1 or better SWR.